CatalogueOfLife/general/docs/DATA-FORMATS.md

 # Data formats
-The Clearinghouse supports a variety of data formats.
+The Clearinghouse supports a variety of data formats for both imports and exports.
-If possible we recommend the extended Darwin Core Archive format to share taxonomic, nomenclatural or just bibliographical data.
+The recommended format is ColDP.

+## Catalogue of Life Data Package
+The recommended format that is least lossy and most expressive is the [Catalogue of Life Data Package (ColDP)](https://github.com/CatalogueOfLife/coldp/blob/master/README.md).
+It is a CSV/TSV file based archive that is more relational and normalised than Darwin Core archives.
+It also supports sharing literature references as BibTex, taxonomic treatments as individual files and offers various other imrovements over classic DwC.

 ## Darwin Core Archive